 27 “Yes, Lord,” she told Him, “I believe You are the Messiah, the Son of God, who comes into the world.”
 John 11:17, 21-27 (HCSB)

-In this grief-filled and painful situation, Jesus presents the joyous truth about His coming victory over death.
-Though we all, like Lazarus, will die, in Christ, His believers shall rise from the dead to live with Him, the source of our resurrection and eternal life in God’s kingdom.
-Through the tragedy of Lazarus’s death, Jesus would clearly demonstrate the truth behind His words and promises.
+In this grief-filled and painful situation, Jesus presented the joyous truth about His victory over death.
+We all, like Lazarus, will one day die, unless Christ returns first, and His believers shall rise from the dead to live with Him.
+He is the source of our resurrection and eternal life in God’s kingdom.
+Through the tragedy of Lazarus’ death, Jesus would clearly demonstrate the power and truth behind His words and promises.

 34 “Where have you put him?”
 He asked.